yungookim/pageStorageLib/README.md

 #Page based persistance storage library.#

-Code converted from the submitted assignments from Database System Technology CSC443, Winter 2013, at University of Toronto.
+Code is based on the submitted assignments from Database System Technology CSC443, Winter 2013, at University of Toronto.

 ##Specification are as follows##